nlon982/Megascans_Custom_LOD_and_Bake/README.md

 hdefereval.executeDeferred(megascans_asset.main) # hdefereval is something fancy, it runs the function/method passed to it in the main thread (this is necessary because this shelf tool has UI which won't quit out properly unless this tool is run on the main thread)
 ```

+## Release Notes
+11/01/2021: This tool works completely, to my knowledge.
+Previously there was a mistake in the code which meant it didn't work for Megascans Assets that were imported for anything other than Redshift (e.g. Mantra).
+It also works with both Python 2 and Python 3 versions of Houdini (I tested on 18.5.351, but I have no reason to think it wouldn't work on any other version).